codershona/docker_devops_kubernetes/README.md

 * <b>Namespace</b>: It can filtered groups of objects in cluster with Secrets, ConfigMag and many more.

+#### Kubectl run, create, and apply:

+* It is evolving and it has CLI.
+* There is also YAML pro and cons.
+* We can use to Run and Create the CLI.
+* We can get 3 ways to create pods from the KubeCTL CLI
+  1. kubectl run :  We can change to be only for Pod Creation on 1.18.
+  2. kubectl create : We can create some resources via YAML or CLI files.
+  3. kubectl apply : We can create anything via YAML

 ### Exposing Kubernetes Ports
 ### Kubernetes Management Techniques